Trolls Holiday

 Trolls Holiday is an American animated musical Christmas special that premiered on NBC on November 24, 2017.
-Based on the film Trolls, the ~half-hour Christmas special was directed by Joel Crawford and produced by DreamWorks Animation.
+Based on the film Trolls, the half-hour Christmas special was directed by Joel Crawford and produced by DreamWorks Animation.
 The main cast all reprised their roles as their respective characters, most notably Anna Kendrick, Justin Timberlake, and Zooey Deschanel as Poppy, Branch, and Bridget, respectively.
 Another special with the same theme, but with another plot, Trolls: Holiday in Harmony, aired on November 26, 2021, on NBC.

 Plot

-After the Bergen Town tradition of eating Trolls on Trollstice is cancelled, (Note: As depicted in Trolls (2016)) the Bergens have no holidays left to celebrate.
+After the Bergen Town tradition of eating Trolls on Trollstice is cancelled, (Note: As depicted in Trolls (2016)) the Bergens have no reasons left to celebrate.
 Poppy, who has received numerous cards from the Bergens celebrating different days of the week or times of day, decides to share Troll holidays with the Bergens.
-She enlists the Snack Pack and her friend Branch, unfamiliar with being happy, to head to Bergen Town on a bus driven by Cloud Guy.
-Upon traveling through a strange wormhole, the Trolls arrive in Bergen Town.
+She enlists the Snack Pack and her friend Branch who is unfamiliar with being happy, to head to Bergen Town on a bus driven by Cloud Guy.
+Upon traveling through a wormhole, the Trolls arrive in Bergen Town.

 The Trolls show Bridget and Gristle their holiday traditions, but the spectacle overwhelms the Bergens.
 Exasperated, Bridget tells Poppy to give them some space.
 Heartbroken, Poppy departs Bergen Town for the forest with her friends in pursuit.
 Poppy tells Branch of her fear that she might have lost Bridget's friendship forever, but Branch tries to cheer her up by singing songs pointing out where she went wrong.
 Meanwhile, back in Bergen Town, Bridget and Gristle start to regret how hard they both were on the Trolls, and Bridget acknowledges that Poppy cares about the Bergens.

 Poppy soon realizes that she was so busy trying to celebrate with the Bergens that she was not listening to Bridget's needs.
 When Poppy and Branch return to Bergen Town, they find that the entire town is decorated with decorations made by the Bergens.
 Poppy and Bridget apologize to each other, and Branch finally cracks a smile, much to Poppy and Bridget's delight.
 The Bergens and the Trolls all celebrate their new holiday, Troll-A-Bration, together.